A Satire of the Avant-Garde

 I am the elusion that cooed to you adolescent isolation, crystallized in the experience of your manhood… I know the moment to press the grape to thy lip…put ice on your head; for I am the woman who understands.

-Although Loony denies Diana access to the realm of genius, he does escort her to the window to see “The Grand,” effectively inviting her to join the audience for his artistic performance.
-From this vista, he declaims a futuristic free verse poem that exalts his own creative prowess and scorns his audience’s narrowly confined bourgeois sensibilities:
+Although Loony denies Diana access to the grand realm of genius, he does escort her to the window to see “The Grand,” effectively inviting her to join the audience for his artistic performance.
+From this vista, he declaims a futuristic free verse poem that exalts his own creative prowess and scorns his audience’s narrowly confined bourgeois sensibilities.
+In the midst of his declamation, he asks his implied audience of unperceptive Philistines, “what have you to find/Where can you pick things up?”
+At which point, Loy inserts this stage direction:

 (Diana indicating an ash tray, he reverently pockets half a manilla.)